jayhangan/Microsoft-365-Copilot-Role-Agent-and-Day-in-the-Life-Accelerator/README.md

-**Click all content below then select https://m365.cloud.microsoft/chat and paste the prompt to begin your journey.
+**Copy all content below then select https://m365.cloud.microsoft/chat and paste the prompt to begin your journey.
 **

 ## Your Role